-- ½ cup room temperature vegan butter (113 grams, I used Earth Balance)
+- ½ cup room temperature vegan butter I used Earth Balance

-- 1 flax egg (1 Tbsp (10 grams) ground flax seed mixed with 3 Tbsp water and left to sit 5-10 minutes)
+- 1 flax egg 1 Tbsp (8 grams) ground flaxseed mixed with 3 Tbsp water and left to sit 5-10 minutes

-- 1 tsp vanilla bean paste (6 grams, or 2 tsp vanilla extract)
+- 1 teaspoon vanilla bean paste or 2 tsp vanilla extract

-- 5 large vegan marshmallows (about 60 grams, each marshmallow should be broken into 6 pieces or use 20 mini marshmallows)
+- 5 large vegan marshmallows each marshmallow should be broken into 6 pieces or use 20 mini marshmallows

 - First, add the room temperature vegan butter, white sugar, and brown sugar to a mixing bowl.
 Then, use an electric mixer to cream the butter and sugar together until fluffy (about 1 minute).

 - Next, add in the flax egg and vanilla bean paste and mix together for about 20 seconds.

 - Then, add in the all-purpose flour, baking powder, baking soda, and salt.
 Make sure to add the flour first and then add the other ingredients on top.
 Then, use a fork to gently sift the baking powder, baking soda, and salt into the flour.
 Once sifted, mix everything together until a thick cookie dough forms.

 - Add the chocolate chunks and marshmallow pieces to the cookie dough and gently fold in with a spatula to evenly distribute throughout the dough.
 Then, cover with plastic wrap and add the bowl of dough to the fridge to chill for 1-2 hours.

 - About 10 minutes before removing the dough from the fridge preheat the oven to 350F and line a baking tray with parchment paper.